Industrial Relations Act 1971: Background

-Contents
+Provisions

 Workers were given the right to belong to a registered trade union or not to belong to a registered or unregistered trade union.
 Collective agreements were to be legally enforceable unless a disclaimer clause was inserted.
 There was a greater chance that collective 'no strike' clauses could be implied into individual contracts of employment.
 Only registered trade unions had legal rights and to enjoy legal immunities.
 Continued registration was dependent on the organisation having rules which specified how, when and by whom, authority was to be exercised, especially concerning the taking of industrial action.

 A grievance procedure was required to be included in the written statement of particulars of the contract of employment.
 A worker under a normal contract of employment could receive compensation for unfair dismissal to encourage the development of dismissal procedures.

 The law limited wildcat strikes and prohibited limitations on legitimate strikes.
 It also established the National Industrial Relations Court, which was empowered to grant injunctions as necessary to prevent injurious strikes and settle a variety of labour disputes.